microsoft/custom-azure-data-encryption/README.md

     ```

 7. Provision a `Service Principal` and `Key Vault` by running `deploy.sh`
-    - Copy the config generated at the end of the script into `config.json`
+    - Run `export` commands printed by the script when finished.
     ```bash
     bash scripts/deploy.sh
     Enter resource group name: